michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/threnody-for-maculae.md

 Electrodes are placed on your temples.
 A thin wire is inserted beneath your lower eyelids.
 You're sat down in a small dark room and instructed to watch a screen for about twenty minutes.
 The screen before you flashes brightly at random intervals as electrical pulses are sent through the electrodes.
 The test feels Clockwork Orange.

 "There's no response" the doctor said.
 He visualized the time-series data from the ERG device on his desktop, overlaid with transparent rectangles representing the random bright lights I observed.
-Healthy retinas yield a spike in electrical activity when there's stimuli.
+Healthy retinas yield a spike in electrical activity when there's a stimulus.
 Mine produce no perceptible spike.
 Not by the naked eye.
 Not mathematically.
 Not at all.
 The time-series was just one long flat line.
 He didn't offer or even pretend to measure the p-value.
 There was no point.

 "It's unsafe for you to operate motor vehicles" the doctor said.
 "I know you have an off-roading vehicle.
 You should sell it.
 I won't tell the DMV, but your insurance will know.
 If you get into an accident and I'm summoned to court, I won't be able to defend you.
 I'm genuinely sorry."